-If you’re obsessed with fitness, are seriously motivated to help people meet their goals – plus have an entrepreneurial streak – then you’d probably make an excellent personal trainer.
+If you’re obsessed with fitness, are motivated to help people meet their goals, and have an entrepreneurial streak, you’d probably make an excellent personal trainer.
 But is a personal trainer career the right move for you?

 In this guide we take an in-depth look at: